alansafahi/soapboxx/replit.md

 - **Monitoring**: Query performance and error tracking

 ## Recent Changes
+- June 20, 2025: SCRIPTURE LOOKUP AUTO-POPULATION FIXED - Resolved critical translation inconsistency issue preventing authentic version-specific text display
+  - Fixed database gaps where only NIV/KJV/NLT existed for popular verses like Matthew 5:3
+  - Added authentic translation texts for all 17 Bible versions with correct theological differences
+  - Enhanced auto-population system with 1.5-second debounced lookup and visual loading indicators
+  - Implemented smart detection preventing overwrite of existing text with toast confirmation notifications
+  - Scripture lookup now intuitive: users type "Matthew 5:3" and authentic translation text auto-loads based on selected version
+  - MSG version displays: "You're blessed when you're at the end of your rope.
+With less of you there is more of God and his rule."
+  - AMP version displays: "Blessed [spiritually prosperous, happy, to be admired] are the poor in spirit [those devoid of spiritual arrogance]..."
+  - GNT version displays: "Happy are those who know they are spiritually poor; the Kingdom of heaven belongs to them!"
+  - Eliminated generic fallback text issue - each translation now shows theologically accurate, version-specific scripture content
 - June 20, 2025: SOAPBOX BIBLE VERSION COMPLETE - Successfully created comprehensive Bible database with all verses for all 17 translations
   - Added 15,908 new verses across all Bible translations using efficient SQL-based population system
   - Achieved substantial coverage: KJV (42,240 verses - Complete Bible), NIV (1,312 verses), all other translations (1,000+ verses each)